Searching for a no BS Smart Blogger Content Marketing Certification review?

 #1.)
 The Training

-The Content Marketing Certification is broken down into five modules:
+The Content Marketing Certification is broken down into six modules:

 Module 1: Your Path to Success – Foundational lessons that will help you get the most out of the course (and maximize your chances of actually passing).

 Module 2: A Crash Course in SEO – Covers the Skyscraper Technique, the Content Brief, the most important Google ranking factors you need to know as a content writer, traffic hacks that’ll make your clients love you, and a master checklist that is super handy for staying organized.